tripleo1/awesome/README.md

 - [crisdosyago/DiskerNet](https://github.com/crisdosyago/DiskerNet) -  💾 DiskerNet - An internet on yer disk.
 Full text search archive from your browsing and bookmarks.
 Weclome! to the Diskernet:  Your preferred backup solution.
 It's like you're still online!
 Disconnect with Diskernet, an internet for the post-online apocalypse.
 Or the airplane WiFi.
 Or the site goes down.
 Or ...
 You get the picture.
 Get DiskerNet
 - [ditesh/node-poplib](https://github.com/ditesh/node-poplib) - POP3 client library for Node.js
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+- [mafintosh/abstract-chunk-store](https://github.com/mafintosh/abstract-chunk-store) - A test suite and interface you can use to implement a chunk based storage backend
+- [maxogden/abstract-blob-store](https://github.com/maxogden/abstract-blob-store) - A test suite and interface you can use to implement streaming file (blob) storage modules for various storage backends and platforms
 - [simon1573/teddit-redirect](https://github.com/simon1573/teddit-redirect) - Redirect reddit.com to teddit.net
 - [thesephist/unim.press](https://github.com/thesephist/unim.press) - A Reddit front-page reader in the style of The New York Times.